 Radiation therapy for melanoma skin cancer

 Radiation therapy is treatment with high-energy rays (such as x-rays) to kill cancer cells.
-External beam radiation focuses radiation from outside the body on the skin tumor.
 The treatment is much like getting an x-ray, but the radiation is stronger.
 The treatment itself is painless.
 Each treatment lasts only a few minutes, but the setup time – getting you into place for treatment – usually takes longer.

-Radiation is not often used to treat the tumor that started on the skin.
-But it may be used on nearby lymph node areas after surgery to try to prevent the cancer from coming back.
-It may also be used to treat cancer that has come back, either in the skin or lymph nodes if the cancer can’t all be removed by surgery.
+Radiation is not often used to treat the main tumor on the skin.
+But it may be used on nearby lymph node areas after surgery to try to keep the cancer from coming back.
+It may also be used to treat cancer that has come back after surgery, either in the skin or lymph nodes if the cancer can’t all be removed by surgery.

-Radiation can also be used to relieve symptoms of cancer that has spread to the brain or the bones.
-Radiation used this way is not meant to cure the cancer, but it may help shrink it for a time to control some of the symptoms.
+Radiation can also be used to relieve symptoms of cancer that has spread, such as to the brain or the bones.
+Radiation used this way is not meant to cure the cancer, but it may help shrink or slow its growth for a time to control some of the symptoms.